esnet/iperf/docs/dev.rst

    Doing the above steps on CentOS 6 (with its somewhat older autotools / libtools suite) is preferred; newer systems generate ``configure`` and ``Makefile`` scripts that tend to rebuild themselves rather frequently.
-We might be able to address this problem (and graduate to newer autotools) by using ``AC_MAINTAINER_MODE`` but there's a fair amount of religion associated with this.
+It might be possible to address this problem (and graduate to newer autotools) by using ``AC_MAINTAINER_MODE`` but there's a fair amount of religion associated with this.